 (f) ENA may terminate this Agreement and all of the other Transaction Agreements if a court or governmental agency with jurisdiction determines that ENA is subject to the jurisdiction of the MPSC during the Term as a result of the execution, delivery or performance of any Transaction Agreement.

-(g) In the event of any MPSC order or regulation, either Party perceives, in its sole discretion, that such order or regulation, materially alters the benefit of this Agreement, either Party may immediately terminate this Agreement.
+(g) In the event of any MPSC order or regulation, either Party perceives, in its sole discretion, that such order or regulation, materially alters the benefit of this Agreement, either Party may immediately terminate this Agreement pursuant to Section 6.2(a).

-(h) Customer may terminate this Agreement and all of the other Transaction Agreements on twenty-four (24) hours written notice if both of the following events should occur: (1) ENA fails on at least one (1) Day (the “Default Day”) to comply substantially with its obligation under the Gas Purchase Agreement to tender for delivery to Customer the BRQ on such Day; and (2) ENA fails on the Day following the Default Day to comply substantially with its obligation under the Gas Purchase Agreement to tender for delivery to Customer the BRQ on such Day.
+(h) Customer may terminate this Agreement and all of the other Transaction Agreements on twenty-four (24) hours written notice if the following event should occur: ENA fails on at least one (1) Day (the “Default Day”) to comply substantially with its obligation under the Gas Purchase Agreement to tender for delivery to Customer the BRQ on such Day.

 6.2 Remedies for Breach .

-(a) Subject to Section 6.2(b), a Party which may and desires to terminate all of the Transaction Agreements pursuant to Section 6.1 shall give written notice of its intention to terminate and the reasons therefore to the other Party, which termination shall be effective no earlier than the thirtieth (30th) day following the receipt of said notice, whereupon (unless during such thirty (30) day period such grounds for termination shall have been cured) the terminating Party shall be excused and relieved of all obligations and liabilities under such Transaction Agreements, except pursuant to Section 6.2(f), if applicable, and except for those liabilities incurred before the effective date of termination or as a result of the termination.
+(a) Except for Section 6.1(h) and subject to Section 6.2(b), a Party which may and desires to terminate all of the Transaction Agreements pursuant to Section 6.1 shall give written notice of its intention to terminate and the reasons therefore to the other Party, which termination shall be effective no earlier than the thirtieth (30th) day following the receipt of said notice, whereupon (unless during such thirty (30) day period such grounds for termination shall have been cured) the terminating Party shall be excused and relieved of all obligations and liabilities under such Transaction Agreements, except pursuant to Section 6.2(f), if applicable, and except for those liabilities incurred before the effective date of termination or as a result of the termination.

 (b) Each Party shall use every reasonable effort to mitigate any damages resulting from a breach and/or termination of any Transaction Agreement.

-(c) If Customer terminates the Transaction Agreements as a result of a breach by ENA of one or more of such agreements, then ENA shall lose its interest in the Supply Assets (including, without limitation, its right to administer the Non-Assignable Contracts as Customer's agent).
+(c) If Customer terminates the Transaction Agreements as a result of a breach by ENA of one or more of such agreements, then ENA shall immediately lose its interest in the Supply Assets (including, without limitation, its right to administer the Non-Assignable Contracts as Customer's agent).

 (d) Termination of this Agreement by one Party due to the other Party's breach of any Transaction Agreement shall be in addition to any other remedy available at law or equity to the terminating Party.